 Hoi An’s museums help tell the story of how the town became one of Vietnam’s most illustrious and beautiful urban gems.
 Its story begins at the Hoi An History Museum which provides you with an excellent first chapter in the saga of this ancient city.

 The Hoi An History museum is located on the second floor of the ancient Quan Yin pagoda.
 Originally built in the 17th century by Minh Huong villagers to worship Guanyin (the Goddess of Mercy).
 The museum is adjacent to the Guan Yu temple and is in central Hoi An.
 At one point, the pagoda was magnificent.
 But the years have taken their toll and it’s now in need of some minor upkeep.
 It’s worth a visit, simply to see the building, and the exhibit itself will only take an hour of your time.
 It’s often quiet here, unaffected by tourist crowds, so most of the time you have the place to yourself.

 Hidden Hint: Visit the museum early, before the heat, or in the evening, as the building is not air-conditioned.

 The collection is organised into four sections.
 Together, these exhibits house artefacts ranging from the ancient to modern spanning nearly 2,000 years.

 This area focuses predominantly on when Hoi An was the main trading port in Vietnam (1400-1800 A.C.E.) with some early/prehistory information.

 “The Exhibition of Revolutionary History”

 This section takes you through the French Occupation and the Vietnam War.
-It has some very powerful pieces that shouldn’t be missed by anybody interested in the Vietnam War
+There are some very powerful pieces that anybody interested in the War should not miss.